 Plagiarism is never tolerated at the College.
 Teachers will explain to their students how to reference material with footnotes and bibliographies.
-The teacher will monitor the development of the task.
-The teacher will keep a record of this process.
+The teacher will monitor the development of the task and keep a record of this process using a form prescribed by VCAA.
 The teacher may consider it appropriate to ask the student to demonstrate his or her understanding of the outcome task at or about the time of submission of the work.